Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Sandbox only does not automatically mean the skill is malicious.
 It means the evidence and control posture are too weak for normal enterprise rollout.

-Why the paid bridge is ACT Tier 2
+Why AI Controls Professional is ACT Tier 2

 The missing value is a repeatable supplier-review workflow, retained evidence, approval logic, and policy linkage.
-That sits in ACT Tier 2, not in a free triage page.
+That implementation depth sits in AI Controls Professional.

 Where to go next